akarnil/iotc-yocto-c-sdk/README.md

 iotc-yocto-c-sdk$ tree meta-iotconnect/
 meta-iotconnect/
 ├── conf
 │   └── layer.conf
 └── recipes-apps
     └── iotConnect
         ├── files
-        │   └── 0001_CMake_findPackage.patch
+        │   └── 0001-curl-fix.patch
-        ├── iotc-c-sdk_0.1.bb
-        └── iotc-c-sdk_1.0.bb
+        └── iotc-c-sdk_git.bb
 ```

 ### `meta-myExampleIotconnectLayer`
 This layer provides an example of how a user might write a recipe suitable for their application.
-It contains a simple application that demonstrates telemetry.
-Once installed on the image it can be started by logging in & executing `/usr/bin/local/iotc/telemetry-demo /path/to/config.json` where `config.json` is a file that contains device authentication information and paths to where telemetry-demo will read data from on the host device.
+It contains a simple application that demonstrates telemetry and commands.
+Once installed on the image it can be started by logging in & executing `/usr/iotc-c/app/iotc/telemetry-demo /path/to/config.json` where `config.json` is a file that contains device authentication information and paths to where telemetry-demo will read data from on the host device.
 It's expected that in the 1st instance a user would run this demo on their hardware after editing a sample `config.json` to reflect a device they've defined on iotconnect.io and sensor data particular to their hardware.

 By adding the recipe to your image (e.g. `IMAGE_INSTALL += " telemetry-demo"` in `conf/local.conf`)